Mercantile Bank Co. (NASDAQ:MBWM) Short Interest Down 14.4% in May

 Mercantile Bank Co.
-(NASDAQ:MBWM – Get Rating) was the target of a significant decline in short interest in May.
+(NASDAQ:MBWM – Get Rating) saw a large decline in short interest during the month of May.
 As of May 15th, there was short interest totalling 117,200 shares, a decline of 14.4% from the April 30th total of 136,900 shares.
-Approximately 0.8% of the shares of the company are sold short.
-Based on an average daily volume of 47,400 shares, the short-interest ratio is presently 2.5 days.
+Based on an average daily trading volume, of 47,400 shares, the short-interest ratio is currently 2.5 days.
+Currently, 0.8% of the company’s stock are short sold.

 In other news, Director David B. Ramaker bought 3,000 shares of the business’s stock in a transaction dated Friday, April 21st.
 The shares were acquired at an average price of $28.98 per share, for a total transaction of $86,940.00.
 Following the completion of the transaction, the director now owns 10,394 shares of the company’s stock, valued at $301,218.12.
 The purchase was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Insiders own 3.64% of the company’s stock.
+3.64% of the stock is owned by company insiders.

 Mercantile Bank Company Profile